About The Free Trial

 When your trial comes to an end, you will see a red bar at the top of that app indicating that the subscription has expired.
 You will then have a few options.

-1. Switch the app to the Springboard Plan – For new users, you can earn the Springboard Plan once by completing the requisite number of Missions.
-Otherwise, the plan can be purchased for a one-time fee.
-The Springboard Plan is designed for app still in development, with limitations on API access.
+1. Switch the app to the Springboard Plan – For apps created prior to May 22nd, 2023, you have the ability to switch your app to the free Springboard Plan.
+The Springboard Plan is designed for apps still in development, with limitations on API access.